ggoforth/laravel-5-us-states-seeder/README.md

 $ php artisan make:model State
 ```

 This will generate the model and migration for your database.
+In your migration you need to include `string` fields for `code` and `name`.
 Then simply drop the `StatesSeeder.php` into your `seeds` folder.
 Back at the command line run:

 ```bash
 $ php artisan migrate